 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects by ensuring that access control checks related to their business needs are performed
+Software developers can avoid the vulnerability or mitigate its ill effects by ensuring that access control checks related to their business needs are performed.

+NOTE These checks may be different and more detailed than those applied to more generic resources such as files, connections, processes, memory, and database records.
+For example, a database may restrict access for medical records to a specific database user, but each record might only be intended to be accessible to the patient and the patient's doctor.

 Adherence to least privilege [XYN]